 What About Your First Surgeon?

 As you consider having a revision surgery performed, you might wonder if it’s a good idea to go back to your first surgeon.
 The answer really depends on several factors.
 If you didn’t get along with him or her or thought that the work wasn’t up to snuff, returning for a revision surgery might be a bad idea.
 But, if you’re considering a revision surgery because of something that happened to your nose after the fact and if you were happy with your results, at least at first, it might be okay to return to your previous doctor.

-The most important thing to look for a is a surgeon who specializes in rhinoplasty, such as Dr. Jeffrey Epstein.
-Dr. Epstein has been performing rhinoplasty and revision rhinoplasty for more than two decades and regularly performs about five surgeries per week.
+The most important thing to look for a is a surgeon who specializes in rhinoplasty, such as Dr. Anthony Bared.
+Dr. Bared has been performing rhinoplasty and revision rhinoplasty for more than two decades and regularly performs about five surgeries per week.
 He offers revision procedures at his Miami practice.
 For an appointment in Miami, call (305) 666-1774.